Myoko Kogen Ski Resorts

 If you are an advanced skier or snowboarder & don't mind a bit of hiking & are looking to experience deep, deep powder in & around Myoko Kogen then this tour could be for you.

-Price p/p Displayed prices are per person based on a min private group size of 4
+Price p/p Price is per person in a private group of 2-6 for 25/26 season

-Displayed price may vary slightly from actual due to exchange rate fluctuations.
+Displayed price may vary slightly to actual due to exchange rate fluctuations.

 View Details